nashokin/Base16-Tomorrow-Night/README.md

 ## Base16 - Tomorrow Night, VisualStudio Code theme.
 This theme is converted from [chriskempson/base16-textmate](https://github.com/chriskempson/base16-textmate) to Visual Studio Code compatible theme.
-Some white and purple colors were updated to be in sync with the Visual Studio custom settings for this theme.
+White and purple colors were updated to be in sync with the Visual Studio custom settings for this theme.

 ## settings.json
 Copy this json to your Visual Studio user setting section for the purple customised look.